Freelance Tax at a Glance

 Frequently Asked Questions

 Yes.
-In Nigeria, Kenya, and South Africa, all freelance income is taxable.
-You're treated as a self-employed individual and must register with the relevant tax authority (FIRS in Nigeria, KRA in Kenya, SARS in South Africa) and file annual returns.
+In Nigeria, Kenya, and South Africa, freelance income is taxable.
+You're treated as a self-employed individual or business-income taxpayer and must file with the relevant authority: NRS or SIRS in Nigeria, KRA in Kenya, and SARS in South Africa.

 Common deductible expenses include internet and phone bills (business portion), home office costs, computer equipment and software, professional courses and certifications, travel for client meetings, accounting fees, coworking memberships, and marketing costs.
 You must keep receipts for all claims.